 For those individuals responsible for DNA typing of convicted offender samples, the proficiency samples will consist of dried bloodstains or buccal samples.
-For those individuals involved in DNA analysis and/or Serology Screening on criminal casework, the proficiency samples will consist of dried specimens of blood and/or other physiological fluids either singly or in mixtures.
-For other individuals designated only for outsourced case technical review, the proficiency samples will consist of electronic data of analysis results from dried specimens of blood and/or other physiological fluids either singly or in mixtures.
+For those individuals involved in DNA analysis and/or serology screening on criminal casework, the proficiency samples will consist of dried specimens of blood and/or other physiological fluids either singly or in mixtures.
+For individuals who perform ownership and/or technical review but are not qualified as analysts, the proficiency samples will consist of electronic data of analysis results from dried specimens of blood and/or other physiological fluids either singly or in mixtures.
 These proficiency samples will normally be presented as a case situation with specific questions to be answered.